Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 - Peak pay (an added pay per delivery offered during periods of high demand) or promotions.

-Peak pay is not constant, at times it's rare.
+Peak pay is not constant.
+At times it's rare.
 It's an extra pay-per-delivery incentive that Doordash offers to encourage drivers to get out when they expect high demand for deliveries.
-There are some other promotions but Peak Pay is by far the most common.
+There are other promotions but Peak Pay is by far the most common.

 Most deliveries come down to simply base pay plus the customer's tip.
 It's the base pay, the part that Doordash pays Dashers directly, that we're looking at here.